 - Participate in a ranger-led program – The park’s calendar of events lists such activities as HawkWatch, Islesford Historic and Scenic Cruise, and a “Missing Mansion” walk to the site of the former mansion of George B. Dorr, the “father of Acadia National Park” and its first superintendent.
-The last day of ranger-led activities on Mount Desert Island is Oct.
+The last day of ranger-led activities on Mount Desert Island is generally around Oct.
 14.

 - Explore Schoodic Peninsula – If you want to explore a quieter side of Acadia, try the Schoodic section of the park, the only part of the park on the mainland.
 With the opening of Schoodic Woods Campground on Sept.
 1 of 2015, there are now newer bike paths and hiking trails to explore on the only section of Acadia on the mainland.
 Even after the campground closes after Columbus Day, the trails will remain open, as will the rest of the Schoodic section of the park.
 Ranger-led programs on the Schoodic Education and Research Center campus run through the end of October.
 You can also take a drive on the 29-mile Schoodic Scenic Byway and visit the communities that charmed Arthur Frommer – yes, that Frommer, of Frommer’s travel guides – with their small-town feel.